Abjad/abjad/README.md

 If LilyPond is not callable from your commandline then you should add the location of the LilyPond executable to your ``PATH`` environment variable.

-If you are new to working with the commandline you should use Google to get a basic introduction to editing your profile and setting environment variables.
+If you are new to working with the commandline you should Google to get a basic introduction to editing your profile and setting environment variables.

 Documentation